Terror in New York City: Reception

 Marcus Hearn interprets Cook's reference to the "atomic" engines powering the Empire State Building's relocation cradle as an example of the series' "preoccupation with nuclear power", which he feels "betrays the era of its production."
 He believes that through its characterisation of Cook, the episode serves as a satire of American TV networks.
 Hearn also argues that unlike other episodes that were expanded to satisfy the longer runtime, "Terror in New York City" balances its "two major plot strands" effectively.
 He describes the final act as "quintessential Thunderbirds, with one jeopardy piled on another, a last-minute rescue and the sentimental redemption" of Ned.

 Alan Barnes compares the plot to the Wunder von Lengede ("Miracle of Lengede"): a West German mining disaster that Gerry Anderson cited as his inspiration for Thunderbirds.
 Barnes notes that while the real-life disaster involved miners trapped in a pit whose rescue was delayed by the time needed to transport a drill, "Terror in New York City" concerns two men, trapped in a flooding cavern, whose rescue depends on a submarine that cannot be airlifted to them.
 He considers the crash-landing of Thunderbird 2 to be a highlight of the episode.

 TV Zone describes the Empire State Building's destruction as "uncannily prescient" of the September 11 attacks.
 Stuart Galbraith IV of DVD Talk offers a similar view, calling the similarities between fiction and real life "eerie", while Fox writes that "modern events" give the episode "some uncomfortable overtones".

 Adaptations

-Century 21 later adapted "Terror in New York City" into an audio play, released on EP record (Thunderbird 4, catalogue number MA 113) in November 1966.
+Century 21 later adapted "Terror in New York City" into an radio play, released on EP record (Thunderbird 4, catalogue number MA 113) in November 1966.
 In 1982, the New York branch of ITC paired the episode with the Series Two instalment "Atlantic Inferno" (also written by Fennell) to create the Thunderbirds compilation film Countdown To Disaster.

 The episode was subsequently serialised by Fennell and Keith Page in issues nine to eleven of Fleetway's Thunderbirds: The Comic, published in 1992.
 The strip was reprinted in the graphic album Thunderbirds in Action later that year.